Last update: 02.01.2020

-The process takes place every time you attempt to visit a website.
-Each time a user accesses a website through its hostname, the web browser will send a request to the internet, yet this request cannot be finalized until the website name is “converted” into an IP address.
+For that reason, the Domain Name System, or DNS in short, has been created.
+It stands in as the Internet’s phone book with all the numbers that you need to dial to reach your website.
+Each time you accesses a website through its hostname, the web browser will send a request to the internet, yet it cannot be finalized until the website name is “converted” into an IP address.

 How a DNS cache works

-Before a web browser sends a request to the outside network, the computer will intercept each request and search for the domain name in the DNS cache database.
-The database holds a list of all recently visited domain names and the addresses that the DNS server found when a request was first made.
+Before a web browser sends a request to load a website, your device will intercept this request and search for the domain name in your device’s DNS cache database.
+The database holds a list of all recently visited domain names and their addresses.

-On Windows, the contents of a local DNS cache can be seen by using the command ipconfig /displaydns.
-If you’re looking up maps.google.com, the results will look like this:
+On Windows, you can see the local DNS cache by using the command ipconfig /displaydns.
+For example, if you look up maps.google.com, the result should be as follows:

 Record Name . . . . . : maps.google.com